How to Use OptinMonster’s JavaScript Variables Rule

 In this article, you’ll learn how to use OptinMonster’s Display Rules to hide or show a campaign based on a JavaScript variable.

-• JavaScript Variable targeting is available with a Pro or higher subscription.
+Before you start, JavaScript Variables Targeting is available with a Pro or higher subscription.

-• You will need to declare the JavaScript variable on a global scope (ie. window.customJSVariable), or it will not be detected.
+The JavaScript variable needs to be declared on a global scope (ie. window.customJSVariable), or it will not be detected.

 Configure JavaScript Variables Rule